-In addition to his San Diego practice, he serves as a team physician for multiple sports teams and events, including as the Head Team Physician for the San Diego Chargers.
-Dr. Chao has also been the Chief Medical Officer for ESPN’s X Games at over two dozen summer and winter games.
-He is the Team Physician for the USA Sevens Rugby Team and serves as Team Physician for many local universities and high schools.
+In addition to his San Diego practice, he serves as a team physician for multiple sports teams and events, including being the Former Head Team Physician for the San Diego Chargers.
+Dr. Chao is also the former Chief Medical Officer for ESPN’s X Games at over two dozen summer and winter games.
+He is the former Team Physician for the USA Sevens Rugby Team and served as Team Physician for many local universities and high schools.
 Dr. Chao has been a medical consultant for the WWE and a host physician for the USA Olympic Committee.
 Many MLB, NBA, NHL, and NFL athletes across the nation have consulted with Dr. Chao to obtain his recommendations.

 David J. Chao, MD is the founder and President of The SDSMF (San Diego Sports Medicine Foundation), which was created in 2002 to provide a medical safety net for injured youth with limited financial means, in order to return them back to health, life and sports.
 SDSMF touches hundreds of youth each year and has performed over 50 free surgeries to date for San Diego students.

 Dr. Chao is also an active member of many community organizations including San Diego International Sports Council (Board Member), Junior Seau Foundation (Board Member), Wells Fargo Bank (Community Board Member), and San Diego Chargers Community Foundation (Leadership Team Member).